DeenLennon/alx-low_level_programming/0x08-recursion/README.md

 # 1- A function that prints a string is reverse.
 # 2- A function that returns the length of a string.
 # 3- A function that returns the factorial of a give number.
+# 4- A function that returns the value of x raise to the power of y.